Broadband and High-Speed Swept Sources

 The dashed line represents the optical butterfly module, indicating

 that the entire laser cavity is contained inside the module.

 The combination of valuable features of Superluminescent LEDs are essential for a variety of applications and finding commercial use.

 Compact OEM Swept Source Module

-Swept source optical module (SSOM) mounted on a compact electronic driver board, enabling OEM swept sources (with metal case) in 3.5” HDD form factor, as shown for comparison on the right side.
+Besides complete, independent devices, we provide an optical module (SSOM), mounted on a compact electronic driver board.
+This board enables OEM Swept Sources (with metal case) in 3.5” HDD form factor.